tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-reports.md

 {{% tip %}}

-To follow along with this example, open the example within the [Quarto document]() yourself.
+To follow along with this example, download [the Quarto file](https://github.com/valerievossen/quarto-example/blob/main/music-automated-report.qmd) yourself.

 {{% /tip %}}

-1. *Extracting the data*
+### Extracting the data

 First, we'll extract streaming data from the API and store it in a [Pandas](/pandas) DataFrame.
 This DataFrame will be displayed in the report, showing the top 5 artists and their total plays for the specific week.